-We heard some interesting stories about Mexican history.
+I heard some interesting stories about Mexican history.
 Some were dubious, lacking credible evidence.
 But often interesting – like the explanations for the hole in the face of a central clock, in the city plaza – caused by an assassin’s bullet from an attempt on the life of Zapata.
 Though others say it was Pancho Villa.

 Just before I left, I got some first-hand knowledge of middle-class life.
-We were in Zapopan (Guadalajara, like L.A. or NYC, is made up of several distinct cities that are all conglomerated now), in some ways, a cushier city than Guadalajara, with many middle class families and some real wealth on display.
+I was in Zapopan (Guadalajara, like L.A. or NYC, is made up of several distinct cities that are all conglomerated now), in some ways, a cushier city than Guadalajara, with many middle class families and some real wealth on display.
 BMW’s, Mercedes, a Tesla, Range Rovers, and the ubiquitous old-school Mexican VW Beetles were all over.

 Zapopan has its own central cathedral, and on its outer edges, there’s an enormous urban forest, full of fragrant pines and juniper.
 It felt miles from the city, and yet a few minutes out of the main gate, there are skyscrapers in the distance and streets full of cars and people.

-The outer edge of Zapopan is more working class, but the folks we visited, live in an apartment building there, a very nice home, belonging to a middle-class Mexican family.
+The outer edge of Zapopan is more working class, but the folks I visited, live in an apartment building there, a very nice home, belonging to a middle-class Mexican family.
 While the US and some parts of Europe are seeing their middle classes shrink, Mexico’s has been steadily growing for years.
 Many Mexicans travel abroad, buy houses, cars, TV’s.
 It was good to see how nice much of Guadalajara was.
 Even the working-class areas, while not as shiny, and feeling like I had to be more cautious, seemed to be friendly, safe, and decent.
 There were no slums that I saw, though I know there’s some all around the edges of Mexico City.